-The study area is further bounded towards the offshore (e.g. Figure 2a,b), where the inventory cut-off has been arbitrary.
+The study area is further bounded towards the offshore (e.g. Figure 2a,b), where the inventory cut off has been arbitrary.
 The dataset contains some basal peat sampled off the Holland coast and in the Wadden Sea - as did recent regional compilation studies for these sectors (resp.
 Meijles et al., 2018; Hijma and Cohen, 2019).
-Besides, the study area is bounded by national borders at critical locations in the southwest (Flanders, Belgium) and northeast (Niedersachsen, Germany).
-Where the Holocene fill of palaeovalleys extended across borders (Figure 2), legacy data was included to allow cross-verification with data from within the study area.
+Besides, the study area is bounded by national borders at critical locations in the southwest (Flanders, Belgium) and in the northeast (Niedersachsen, Germany).
+Where Holocene fill of palaeovalleys extended across borders, legacy data was included to allow cross-verification with data from within the study area.
 This is the case for a few data points from the Scheldt (following Kiden et al., 2002) and Ems palaeovalleys (following Behre, 2007).

 A last physical boundary is the upper limit where basal peat layers can be found, which is not a prescribed boundary but a consequence of the reclamation history of the study area (see Sect.
 2): extensive peat excavation since 1000 years ago has degraded Late Holocene peats top down, which imposes a soft (i.e. spatially variable) upper temporal boundary making basal peat samples younger than 3500 years rare and younger than 2500 years very rare (Van de Plassche, 1982; Cohen, 2005).
-To overcome this limitation, some non-basal peat sea-level index points (13 dated shells sampled from below soles of raised mounts; Frisian terp archaeological sites) were included in the data set (Vos and Nieuwhof, 2021).
+To overcome this limitation, some non-basal peat sea-level index-points (13 dated shells sampled from below soles of raised mounts; Frisian terp archaeological sites) were included in the data set (Vos and Nieuwhof, 2021).

-To conclude, the availability of metadata played an important role in including data in the database.
-An effort was made to trace any missing information, and when successful, the data points were added.
-Retracing age-depth data and meta-information included information on originally applied vertical offsets and corrections, to compare this with the uniformly uncertainty of different components for each data point.
+To conclude, the availability of metadata played an important role in including data in the data base.
+An effort was made to trace the missing information, and when successful the datapoints were added.
+Retracing age-depth data and meta-information included information on originally applied vertical offsets and corrections, to compare this with the uniformly applicated and recalculated corrections in the HOLSEA workbook.
+Further information was retraced to specify and calculate the uncertainty of different components.
 Points with insufficient information on location, depth and age determination, and associated uncertainties were left out.